What to Pack for Iceland in March: The Essential Packing List

 Another example of an OGL Move Pro Warm Turtleneck paired with pants from Kuhl

-If you want another option other than leggings or slim pants (I know styles change) you could also pack these fake jeans from Halara which look like the real thing even down to the distressing and the button, but they feel like fleece pants.
+If you want another option other than leggings or slim pants (I know styles change) you could pack these fake jeans from Halara which look like the real thing even down to the distressing and the button, but they feel like fleece pants.
 Beware though, any pants with a wide leg have the chance of getting wet at the bottom as you drag them through the slush and snow in Iceland.
 I wore these pants for the airplane ride over, but stuck with slim profile pants for the trip.

 I wore these fake jeans on the airplane, they were so comfortable!